 If you love documentaries, you need to check out curiosity stream.
 They offer thousands of documentaries on a variety of topics from science to lifestyle.
 And, at less than twenty bucks a year, it’s a great option for folks who only watch tv so they can learn some cool stuff about our world.

 The biggest hype this year for alternatives to cable is Disney +.
 Disney, much like Amazon, wants to take over all corners of every market it’s involved in, so it decided to create its own streaming service.

 The thing is, Disney has some amazing content.
 Now that they own Star Wars and Marvel, they have some of the best movies and television shows that are currently being made.
 And many of them are exclusive to the Disney +streaming network.

-A bonus is that Disney has partnered with Hulu and ESPN, so that you can get all three services for only thirteen dollars a month.
-With all the viewing options each of these services officers, this package deal is one of the best cable alternatives you can get.
+A bonus is that Disney has partnered with Hulu and ESPN so that you can get all three services for only thirteen dollars a month.
+With all the viewing options for each of these services officers, this package deal is one of the best cable alternatives you can get.

 If you are into anime, check out Crunchy Roll.
 It’s a streaming service that’s dedicated to anime content.
 Plans start as low as eight dollars a month, and you can watch new content as soon as an hour after the original air time.